 The need for a separate power port on a laptop is gone, enabling manufacturers to make even smaller devices.

-Apple's MacBook led the way in the laptop space in 2015 with a single USB-C port for all purposes, but many new models now also have USB-C, meaning that you can use the cable from your laptop to charge your phone, for example.
-This is especially the case for thin and light laptops and tablets.
-Some manufacturers are resisting; while Microsoft Surface devices have USB-C for data, they also have their own non-standard chargers.
+Apple's MacBook led the way in the laptop space in 2015 with a single USB-C port for all purposes, but most new PC models also now also have USB-C, meaning that you can use the cable from your laptop to charge your phone, for example.
+This is especially the case for thin and light laptops and tablets, although Apple has thankfully started to include more ports on its recent laptops.